gshipley/enterprise_training/AdminTraining.md

 ##**Create dhclient-eth0.conf**

-In order to configure your broker host to use a DNS server that we installed in a previous lab, you will need to edit the */etc/dhcp/dhclient-{$network device}.conf file*.
-Without this step, the DNS server information in resolve.conf would default back the server returned from your DHCP server on the next boot of the server.
+In order to configure your broker host to use a DNS server that we installed in a previous lab, you will need to edit the */etc/dhcp/dhclient-{$network device}.conf file* or create the file if it does not exist.
+Without this step, the DNS server information in */etc/resolv.conf* would default back the server returned from your DHCP server on the next boot of the server.
 For example, if you are using eth0 as your default ethernet device, you would need to edit the following file:

 	/etc/dhcp/dhclient-eth0.conf